iampavelk/Enigma/README.md

 Objectives
 Start the program with the welcoming message Enter a message:
 Read a string from the standard input and check whether it's correct.
 The string can contain uppercase letters and space.
 If everything is right, output This is a valid message!
 Otherwise — This is not a valid message!

+Stage 2:ASCII converter

+Description
+Let's create a basic cipher to encrypt a letter with a key.
+This stage includes the following steps:

+Ask for an uppercase letter Enter an uppercase letter:
+Read a letter from the standard input;
+Ask for a key Enter a key: The key should be a number between 0 and 9;
+Read the key from the standard input;
+If everything is correct:
+Calculate the encrypted letter (shift the letter to the right by the key value) Output the encrypted letter with Encrypted letter: %letter% Otherwise, output Invalid key or letter!
+You can get the ASCII value of a character with the code snippet below.
+Feel free to use any method:

+letter="A"
+ord() {
+  value=$(printf "%d\n" "'$letter")
+}

+You can also get the ASCII character of a value with the code snippet below.
+Feel free to use any method:

+value="65"
+chr() {
+  char=$(printf "%b\n" "$(printf "\\%03o" "$value")")
+}

+To find an encrypted letter, convert a letter to a number, add the key, and convert the number to the letter again.
+Remember, once you reach Z continue with A.